kyleaoman/g3t/stable/README.md

-In this folder I collected some tools to work and do post processing with gadgt files.
+In this folder I collected some python tools to work and do post processing with gadgt files.

 Antonio Ragagnin.